 Many people are not getting the help they need, and a big reason for that is the stigma surrounding MAT.
 This gap shows how important it is to tackle that stigma so more people can get this life-saving treatment.

-Breaking down the stigma of MAT
+Let’s break down the stigma of medication assisted treatment

 Let’s jump back to the example we talked about earlier.
 If someone indulges in apple pie, fast food, or cake every day of their life, they might end up with serious health problems like heart disease or diabetes.
 But no one tells them they should’ve just had more willpower or calls them weak for needing medication to help manage their condition.